qx-labs/agents-deep-research/README.md

 print(report)
 ```

-### Custom Configuration at Runtime
+#### Custom LLM Configuration at Runtime

-When running the deep researcher in Python, you have the option to set custom configuration variables at runtime.
+When running the deep researcher in Python, you have the option to set custom LLM configuration variables at runtime.
 This gives you flexibility to dynamically change the model choice within your code.

 ```python
 from deep_researcher import DeepResearcher, LLMConfig